bensaufley/typeorm-api-base/README.md

 # TypeORM API Base

-A base from which to build a full-fledged TypeORM-based API server.
+A base from which to build a full-fledged TypeORM- and Apollo/GraphQL-based API server.